a-pharmacist/CS50/README.md

   * If the input is 0, the output must be 0;
   * If the input is 4, the output must be 4 (i.e., four pennies);
   * If the input is 24, the output must be 6 (i.e., two dimes and four pennies).

+## Lecture 2 - Arrays

+### Hours file
+- This project aims to calculate, according to the user preferences (sum or average), how much time was spent over the weeks during the CS50 course.